MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 Notice that there are several empty rows in the spreadsheet now.
 To remove them, use the **empty** function to identify all rows that don't have any text in the Assigned and Status columns.

-To accomplish this task, follow all steps listed in **Use the and function** section this walkthrough, however, when you edit the **Condition** card in advanced mode, use the empty function:
+To accomplish this task, follow all steps listed in **Use the and function** section earlier in this walkthrough, however, when you edit the **Condition** card in advanced mode, use the empty function this way:

 ````@and(empty(item()?['Status']), empty(item()?['Assigned']))````